aayushi-ta/mle-training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+## MLflow Integration

+This project integrates MLflow for experiment tracking and model management.

 ##Project structure

 ```